fedora-modularity/meta-test-family/README.md

-Modularity testing framework (MTF) is a tool to test [Fedora modules](https://github.com/modularity-modules).
+Modularity testing framework (MTF) is a tool to test components of [a modular Fedora](https://docs.pagure.org/modularity/).

 For more information, check out the documentation page: